 Mulching and Winterizing

-Mulch is critical to keep rose roots evenly moist in the summer and to protect them against hard freezing over the winter.
+Mulch is critical for keeping rose roots evenly moist in the summer and protecting them from hard freezing over the winter.
 Apply a layer of mulch, only a few inches thick, around roses in the spring – this may happen at planting time if you plant roses in the spring.
 Later in the fall, pile up more mulch around the plants after the first frost to provide extra insulation.
-As the ground warms and thaws in the spring, gradually remove the excess mulch and leave a layer of mulch just a few inches thick again.
+As the ground warms and thaws in spring, gradually remove the excess mulch and leave a layer just a few inches thick again.

 Pest Control

 Roses seem to attract more insects than any other flower – beneficials and pests alike!
 Pests may chew and pit the leaves, wilt the petals, and burrow into the stems.
 You can nip pest problems in the bud with organic Insecticidal Soap.
-In essence, it acts quickly and on contact (not systemically) to get rid of common rose pests like aphids, scale, and whiteflies, with an all-natural solution.
+In essence, it acts quickly, on contact (not systemically), to get rid of common rose pests like aphids, scale, and whiteflies with an all-natural solution.

 Note: Pesticides don't know the difference between beneficials and pests, so never use pesticides when bees or other beneficials are present.